 All companies have their bad points.
 Don’t they?
 Actually, looking around the web, there are very few minuses to being an Octopus customer.

-If you’re going to make use of the Octopus Go tariff, you will need to have a smart meter installed.
-If you don’t have one already, then Octopus will fit one for you.
-But many people still aren’t keen on having these put in their homes.
+If you’re going to make use of the Octopus Go or Agile Octopus tariffs, you will need to have a smart meter installed.
+If you don’t have one already, then Octopus will fit one.
+But many people still aren’t keen on putting these in their homes.

 The gas isn’t green